The negative effect of trophy hunting

 There are approximately 11.7 million wild deer in Europe, of which almost 2 million red deer.
 These high numbers have a big impact on the local vegetation.
 European governments therefore allow trophy hunting of red deer to keep the population under control and to limit the impact.
 However, it seems trophy hunting has an opposite effect on the red deer population.
 Two scientists from the Research Institute of Wildlife Ecology at the University of Veterinary Medicine in Vienna described their findings.
 In their study, S. Vetter and W. Arnold conclude that trophy hunting actually led to population growth, not decline.
 This is explained by the different hunting strategy, comparing humans with predators like the wolf.
 The wolf is a natural solution to assist in maintaining ecological balance.
-The European Wilderness Society therefore strongly supports the natural return of this large carnivore.

 Impact of overpopulation